Anomalous Transport from Kubo Formulae: Anomalies and Hydrodynamics

 The vector field $A_\mu(x)$ couples to a classically conserved current $J^\mu = \bar\Psi \gamma^\mu Q \Psi$.
 The charge operator $Q$ can be the generator of a Lie group combined with chiral projectors $\mathcal P_{\pm} = \frac{ 1}{ 2} (1\pm\gamma_5)$.
 General combinations are allowed although in the following we will mostly concentrate on a simple chiral $U(1)$ symmetry for which we can take $Q=\mathcal P_+$.
 The fermions are minimally coupled to the gauge field and the classical action has an underling gauge symmetry

 with $D_\mu$ denoting the gauge covariant derivative.
 Assuming that the theory has a classical limit the effective action in terms of the gauge fields allows for an expansion in $\hbar$

-We find convenient to use the language of BRST symmetry by promoting the gauge parameter a ghost field $c(x)$.~\footnote{A recent comprehensive review on BRST symmetry is \cite{Dragon:2012au}.} The BRST symmetry is generated by
+We find it convenient to use the language of BRST symmetry by promoting the gauge parameter to a ghost field $c(x)$.~\footnote{A recent comprehensive review on BRST symmetry is \cite{Dragon:2012au}.} The BRST symmetry is generated by

 It is nilpotent $s^2=0$.
 The statement that the theory has an anomaly can now be neatly formalized.
 Since on gauge fields the BRST symmetry acts just as the gauge symmetry, gauge invariance translates into BRST invariance.
 An anomaly is present if